-Solicitations using certain procurement methods must be advertised in the Texas Register.
-For procurement methods not addressed in this Guide, it is recommended that agencies refer to their enabling legislation to determine if publication in the Texas Register is required.
+Solicitations using certain procurement methods must be advertised in the Texas Register.421 For procurement methods not addressed in this Guide, it is recommended that agencies refer to their enabling legislation to determine if publication of a notice of award in the Texas Register is required.
 A copy of the Texas Register notice must be placed in the procurement file.
 Texas Register posting requirements are in addition to ESBD posting requirements.

-Major Information Resources Project Notification
+Major Information Resources Project Notific tion

-An agency must notify QAT within 10 business days when the agency awards a contract for a major information resources project that is equal to or greater than \$10 million.
+An agency must notify QAT within 10 business days when the agency awards a contract for a major information resources project that is equal to or greater than \$10 million.422